danilocurvelo/imd0030-20242/projects/deques.md

 **Abstract data types** are data types that do not specify a single representation of data and only include a specification for the functionality of the data type.
 In Java, abstract data types are often represented using interfaces like `List`, `Set`, or `Map`.
 Java provides **implementations** or specific representations of each interface through classes like `ArrayList`, `TreeSet`, or `HashMap`.

 A **deque** (pronounced "deck") is an abstract data type representing a **d**ouble-**e**nded **que**ue.
-Deques are linear collections (like lists, stacks, and queues) optimized for accessing, adding, and removing items from both the front and the back.
-Deques differ from lists in that they do not allow items to be added or removed from anywhere except for the front or the back.
+Deques are linear collections (like lists, stacks, and queues) optimized for accessing, adding, and removing elements from both the front and the back.
+Deques differ from lists in that they do not allow elements to be added or removed from anywhere except for the front or the back.
 This restriction might make it seem like deques are much less useful than lists.
 Indeed, any problem you can solve using a deque you can also solve using a list!

 But usefulness is not the only metric for determining the quality of a program.
 Imagine you're on a team engineering a [web browser](https://en.wikipedia.org/wiki/Web_browser), and you're working on addressing a performance problem that has been reported in the browser history feature.
 When a user visits a web page, the page visit is recorded in the browser history by adding the link and the date of visit to the end of an `ArrayList`.
 But users are reporting that the option to clear-out the history of pages that were visited over 3 months is unusually slow.